gitforteams/team-setup-overview/session.md

 Note: Think OOP: For separate functionality, use separate repositories.
 Pull together related pieces at build time.

-# Very large files are <br />... still large.
+# Binary files will grow with each version

 Note: Deployment binaries vs. project assets.

-## Use Offsite Storage for Very Large Files
+## Use offsite storage for very large files

 Do not version binaries in the repository; reference them from another location.